 Manual picking still has unbeatable advantages, especially for portfolios with many different products.
 This is especially true in e-commerce warehouses, which rely on high flexibility and scalability with their wide range of items, small batch sizes, and seasonal and supply-related peaks.
-In addition: Not all processes can be economically automated today.
-In online retailing, for example, return rates of up to 70% occur.
-Every single return causes a costly and complex process.
-That’s why most companies continue to rely on people here as well: Specially trained employees unpack the returned goods, evaluate them and, if possible, put them back into storage.
+At the same time, not all processes can be automated today without immense investments.
+In eCommerce for example, return rates can go up to 70%.
+Every single triggers causes a costly and complex process.
+That’s why most companies continue to rely on human workers for this, too: Specially trained employees unpack returned goods, evaluate them and, if possible, put them back into storage.

 In view of the major shortage of skilled workers, the biggest challenge for many logistics companies is finding employees.
 It is essential to support your current staff with smart assistant systems: This can make warehouse activities safer and more productive.
 Advanced assistant systems help to find the balance between automation and manual activities.
 One solution is the use of smart glasses: They reduce the warehouse worker’s cognitive load by providing visual and auditory support.
 Based on the process data generated while working, numerous processes in the warehouse can be optimized.
 These include, for example, shortening walking distances or arranging items in the warehouse so that bending and stretching movements are required less frequently.
 In addition to ergonomics, performance is also improved: numerous companies have already achieved productivity increases of up to 30% with smart glasses, for example in order picking.